francescolonardo/CRTP-Preparation/learning_objective_07.md

 ```
 🚩

 Sweet!
-We were able to disable `Applocker`.
+We were able to disable Applocker.

-**Please note that modification to GPO is not OPSEC safe but still commonly abuse by threat actors.**

 ---
 ---